indeedeng/proctor/README.md

 ### Test Matrix

-A JSON file with a list of all test definitions used by Proctor Service, including all test buckets and payload values.
+A JSON file with a list of all test definitions used by Proctor Pipet, including all test buckets and payload values.

 [Proctor Webapp](https://github.com/indeedeng/proctor-webapp) provides a visual interface for viewing and editing the test matrix.